chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

     subsection source term
       subsection fluid dynamics
-        set Function expression = 0; 0; -9810; 0
+        set Function expression = 0; -9810; 0; 0
       end
     end

 Post-processing
 ~~~~~~~~~~~~~~~

 In order to compute the quantities of interest of the problem, we enable Lethe to post-process the phase field at every iteration (``set output frequency = 1``).
-The phase statistics and the flow rates are necessary to compute derived quantities that serve to analyze the problem more in-depth.
+The phase statistics and the flow rates are necessary to compute derived quantities to analyze the problem more in-depth.

 .. code-block:: text